Christilut/node-modern-boilerplate/README.md

 - LumberJS
 - AVA for parallel unit testing (and test cases for everything)
 - roll db secrets
-- AWS upload to s3 from client
-- generator for model

 Not yet tested:
 - commitizen